A Lawyer Can Help Fight Back Against Disability Discrimination

 Our Ohio discrimination attorneys can fight for your rights

 Do you have a disability?
 Has your employer treated you differently or even fired you because of your disability?
 Has your employer denied your request for a reasonable accommodation or unpaid leave for your disability?
-If so, contact Nilges Draher LLC right away to speak with an experienced disability discrimination lawyer.
+If so, you need to speak with an experienced disability discrimination lawyer.
+Contact Nilges Draher LLC.
 We can help.

 Our experienced legal team wants to learn more about your case firsthand from you.
 We want you to tell us in your own words exactly what happened.
 That way, we can explain all the legal options available to you and decide which one makes the most sense for your particular circumstance.